openebs/openebs/README.md

 OpenEBS can be setup in few easy steps either on Physical Machines or VMs.
 Please follow our [Getting Started](docs/getting-started.md) documentation

-## Source Code
+## Show me the Code

 This is a meta-repository for OpenEBS.
+One will find various documentation related artifacts in this repository.
 The actual source code is located in other repositories under openebs organization.
 One may refer to the pinned repositories to begin with.

 ## Contributing